yutatokoi/portfolio/src/content/post/rust-vim-arch-btw.md

 ---

+Maybe I'll never use Rust professionally.

+Maybe I'll go back to VSCode.

+Maybe I'll go back to daily-driving macOS.

+But dang it, I'm going to be sipping that soy latte with more skills and knowledge than the other JR Devs.

+---

-I don't know whether learning Rust, Vim, or Arch will really make you a better programmer, or more employable.
-But I can give you a personal guarantee that the last one will work wonders in keeping you without a girlfriend.
+I don't know whether learning Rust, Vim, or Arch will make you a better programmer, or more employable.
+But I can give you a personal guarantee that the last one will work wonders in keeping you without a partner.